-Inside the September 2014 issue...
+Inside the November 2014 issue...

 By: Ryan Burke

-By: James R. Blades
+By: R. Daniel Dague

-By: Jack Horan and Katherine M. John
+By: Jack Horan and Sandeep Nandivada

 To join NCMA and start receiving Contract Management magazine, simply fill out our online membership application.
 CM readers write CM articles.
 If you are interested in becoming a volunteer author, please review the CM Editorial Guidelines.